olinjs/olinjs/classes/class4/README.md

   [`<li>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/li):
 Un-ordered list, ordered list, and list element tags are used for structuring list content in HTML.
 * [`<p>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/p):
-The *Paragraph* element defines a block of text.
+The paragraph element defines a block of text.
 * [`<span`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/span):
 The span element is like a div in that it is a generic container element.
 However, in contrast, spans are inline elements by default (they do not break the flow of elements on the page)